project-unit-2/video-sharing-app/README.md

 * Add video with some inforamtation
 * Videos Types
 * Modify account info
-## I had a problem:
+## Problems:
+* Choose The Idea
+* Thinking about Desing, how to build the fit design for our idea
-* mongoDB : difficulty connecting the database in the backend
+* MongoDB : difficulty connecting the database in the backend
+* How to desplay data
 ## Links:
 * Figma: https://www.figma.com/file/8WU2f6xwcVOsBA5M8HWuQA/Video-Sharing-app?node-id=0%3A1
 * Trello: https://trello.com/b/FvLLiw2K/video-sharing-plan